-KiwiSaver is an investment for your financial future, but with Covid-19 impacting Kiwis' lives we appreciate you may need the cash to cover day-to-day expenses.
+KiwiSaver is an investment for your financial future, but things happen and sometimes you unexpectedly need the cash to cover day-to-day expenses.

 Before you consider an early KiwiSaver withdrawal for financial hardship reasons, here are some options that can help free up cash for you now.
 The key thing is to weigh up your short-term and long-term goals so you can land on a plan that best meets your needs.

 Free and confidential budgeting advice is also available at moneytalks.co.nz or by calling 0800 345 123.